 - Submit your official transcript(s) to the Office of Student Records.
 If College of DuPage is the only institution you have attended, you do not need to request official transcripts.

 - Verify receipt of your transcripts.
-Login to your myACCESS account, click on "myACCESS for Students," and select "My Profile."
-The receipt status of your transcript will be listed under "Transcript Institutions.
+Go to Student Planning and follow the steps under Academic Profile.
 If you have an international transcript from high school or college, it must first be evaluated.

 Step Three: Satisfy the Reading and Writing Requirements